mason1ee/FYP-25-S2-12/readme.md

 - Assets
     - styles.css -
-    Style for the extension written here.
+    Styles for the extension written here.

 - _metadata
     - For JS Blocker.